 Knee Replacement Surgery vs. Stem Cell Treatment: What are the risks?

 Naturally, with any invasive surgery there are a host of risks.
 When it comes to knee replacement surgery those risks include anesthesia complications, infection, blood clots, nerve and artery damage, allergic reaction or rejection of implants used to rebuild the knee.
 The risks associated with stem cell treatment for knee pain are a fraction of those associated with surgery.
 Essentially the biggest risk is infection in the stem cell extraction in injection sites.

 Is Stem Cell Treatment for Knee Pain Right for Me?

-Not everyone who is experience knee pain for any reason is a candidate for stem cell treatment.
+Not everyone who is experiencing knee pain for any reason is a candidate for stem cell treatment.
 The best way to determine if you are a candidate is to make an appointment to be evaluated by our own team of stem cell treatment specialists.
 Your evaluation will include a complete physical examination and any associated xRays or MRIs to get a complete picture of your knee structure.

-To talk a specialist at Twin Cities Pain & Regenerative Medicine, simply contact us via our online form or call our office at 612-483-9683.
+To talk to a specialist at Twin Cities Pain & Regenerative Medicine, simply contact us via our online form or call our office at 612-483-9683.